CNY Groups & Organizations

 Willow Hill Circle provides a haven for individuals seeking to explore the Wiccan way as an alternative to traditional spiritual paths.
 In addition to deepening their connection with the Gods, students will learn basic circle etiquette, the different aspects of ritual, altar set up, totems, energy, divination, and the healing arts.
 They will also develop a thorough understanding of Esbats, as well as the Sabbats that comprise the Wheel of the Year.

 If Seekers choose to dedicate, as Dedicants they have the opportunity to Initiate after they have completed their year and a day.
-Initiated students may then continue their education through a 3-degree program of learning, after which they may hive off and birth a coven or pursue a path as member of the clergy, or both.
+Initiated students may then continue their education through a 3-degree program of learning, after which they may hive off and birth a coven or pursue a path as a member of the clergy, or both.

 Our tradition, Willow Hill Circle, currently consists of two covens and one outer grove.

 Willow Hill Grove – Outer Circle, Herkimer, NY